kolxy/cyber-security-analysis/README.md

 # Cyber Security Dataset Analysis Project

-This is the codebase for our Computer Science 575 projects at WSU.
+This is the codebase for our Computer Science 575 class project at WSU.
 We are performing attack detection and classification using a variety of methods such as MLP, logistic regression, random forest, and k-nearest neighbors.
 We are also toying with Matrix Profiling to see if it has any use as an attack detector on the UNSW-NB15 Dataset by [Nour Moustafa and Jill Slay](https://cloudstor.aarnet.edu.au/plus/index.php/s/2DhnLGDdEECo4ys?path=%2FUNSW-NB15%20-%20CSV%20Files).